JoGorska/bonsai-shop/README.md

 ### faq questions form

 can I prevent superuser from editing newsletter choice?
-Yes - by setting - if superuser - input type  = hidden
+Yes - by setting - if superuser - input type  = hidden, but the superuser can still go to admin panel and change this.
+It would have to be protected in the back end from saving by superuser.

+preventing normal user from editing draft status to published - currently it is input type hidden.
+It might be safer to add this in the back end.
+Before the form is validated.

 can I make it create subscriber